-undead was planned to be presented as part of the Into the New festival and the Pearce Institute.
+undead was planned to be presented at the Pearce Institute.
 It is a finished piece of work running at 1 hour, but was unable to be publicly performed due to COVID- 19.

 undead is an attempt to tell the story of a cyborg body emergent from the in-between spaces.
 It is the story of an experiment, a dissection, where biology and fiction entangle to create new potential forms.
 Using only a projector, water, a body, and a lit candelabra, this world exists somewhere between a clean, futuristic sci-fi, and the obsolete technologies of Mary Shelley's Frankenstein - between a performance space lined with chairs, and a moorland watched by the keen eye of a raven.
 There is a rifting between realities, dissonant and eerie.
 An uncanniness grows as these once familiar bodies become strange and begin to un-align - bodies which must now consider an identity that sits between the living and the dying, where everything has shadows and spirits come to life!

 "The air is thick with mist.
 We feel it sitting on our skin, like sweat, or slime, or snot.
 The draining colors of twilight float within the fog, the horizon is hazed, as the sun, somewhat suddenly, dips beneath the earth, no longer visible.
 The immanent darkness does not stop us from moving forward, further into the landscape.
 As far as we can see, it is bleak and barren, no forest to create obstacles for the bitter, stinging wind.